West Branch, Iowa: Economy

 West Branch has been one of 36 communities in the Main Street Iowa program since being accepted on June 1, 2006.
 The program encourages downtown economic development through historic preservation.

 The city's industrial park is home to a major distribution center of Cincinnati-based Procter & Gamble.
 The building is 550000 sqft and as of 2007, is undergoing an expansion.
 The industrial park is also home to Plastic Products, Wausau, Acciona Windpower North America and, Tidewater Direct.

 As of November 2007, construction was completed on Acciona Energía's wind turbine generator engineering and assembly plant, the first in North America.
 Production began at the plant in December 2007.

+Media

+West Branch Times has been in continuous publication since 1875.

 Arts and culture

 Museums

-West Branch is home to the Herbert Hoover National Historical Site, run by the National Park Service and Herbert Hoover Presidential Library and Museum, run by the National Archives and Records Administration.
+West Branch is home to the Herbert Hoover National Historic Site, run by the National Park Service and Herbert Hoover Presidential Library and Museum, run by the National Archives and Records Administration.
 The library holds the documentary legacy of Rose Wilder Lane and her mother, Laura Ingalls Wilder.